Music Bridging the Gap

 Love in any language

 Sandi Patty sang this song and it was authored by John Mays and Jon Mohr.

 Throughout my life, it has been music that has saved me from the insanity of life’s happenings.
 Music has been a vital part of my day.
 It has calmed me, allowed me to express emotions that I could otherwise not readily connect with, and it has allowed me to create wonderful things.
 There is one other wonderful thing about music: it is an equalizer.

-I’ve sung in Italian, German, Spanish and Latin.
+I’ve sung in Italian, German, Spanish, and Latin.
 Music is a way of universal communication.
-Music, when done well, can shine as an example in any language and the beauty that it contains.
+Music, when done well, can shine as an example in any language with the beauty that it contains.
 I am discovering that there are beautiful recordings in the Dutch language.
 When I listen to them, the guttural Dutch sound becomes a thing of wonder.
-When the singer sculpts the words well, there is an understanding that bridges the gap.
-Just like the “I love you” that is spoken in any language the meaning cannot be misconstrued.
-So “love in any language” becomes “music in any language.”
+When the singer sculpts the words, well, there is an understanding that bridges the gap.
+Just like the “I love you” that is spoken in any language, the meaning cannot be misconstrued.
+So, “love in any language” becomes “music in any language.”

 Music is the one thing that anyone can do!!!
 Think about it for a minute: You can teach someone to carry a tune and match the note.
 But, you don’t have to teach a child to open their mouth and sing.
 Singing comes naturally.
 Intelligence and physical ability are not factors here.
 Music is everyone’s gift of being heard.

 Bridges to the Heart